 Because Americans have such an intense love affair with chicken breasts–especially boneless ones– (I don’t get it, but read the article up above), drumsticks are easy to come by at a very low price.
 Our nearby COSTCO sells seasoned drumsticks (like the ones in the above pan) for $1.79 a pound and plain drumsticks for 99 cents a pound.
 The math will be different depending on what rice you have and which vegetables you choose, but this whole pot of goodness might be made for 5 or 6 bucks if you’re a good shopper.
 The corner grocery will also have a decent deal on chicken legs, but watch for sales.

 CHANGE IT UP: The flavors in my Drumsticks and Rice are basic and would be happily eaten by a wide range of people in the U.S. That said, there’s a lot of room for invention here and following are only a few thoughts.
 Dip south of the border and toss in some roasted green chiles.
 Use oregano and cumin (not too much cumin) for seasonings and garnish with Queso Fresco and cilantro.
 Replace part of the tomatoes with salsa.
 Think Asian on a really wide basis and consider fish sauce or soy sauce, citrus zest, Thai basil, chiles, fruit, or even coconut milk.
 Puerto Rican arroz con pollo often includes olives or capers or pork.
 North African Chicken and Rice might include a little cinnamon and raisins.
 To say the world is your oyster is just about true if we’re talking chicken and rice.
 Make it your own….
 Consider the ingredients you have on hand and how they might meld into a dinner you’d like to try.
-Maybe you’ve winter squash on your counter.
-Some cabbage or fennel calling your name from the crisper.
+Try small broccoli florets instead of zucchini–a favorite at our house.
+Maybe you’ve winter squash on your counter you could dice and sauté with the onions, celery, and carrots.
+Some cabbage or fennel calling your name from the crisper?
 Snowy white or toasty brown mushrooms singing on the shelf.
 (Sauté mushrooms first, remove while everything else cooks, and add them back in at the end to avoid overcooking.)
 A big handful of fresh parsley about to freeze in the garden.
 Keep the proportions of rice and liquids the same and play with the rest, making sure your vegetable pieces are of a size to finish cooking in the time allotted.
 Be brave!
 Trial and success is the name of the game.